-In this course, students will analyze and explain the basic elements and kinds of audits and the role of the CPA.
-Contrast the various audit reports, their presentation and the techniques to interpret them.
-Additionally, they will discuss professional ethics, legal elements of the audit, the evidence in the audit processes, and internal control mechanisms.
+In this course, students will analyze and explain the basic elements and kinds of audits as well as the role of the CPA.
+They will contrast the various audit reports, their presentation, and the techniques to interpret them.
+Additionally, they will discuss professional ethics, legal elements of the audit, evidence in audit processes, and internal control mechanisms.
+(Pre-requisites: ACCO 3150)

-(Pre-requisites: MATH 1010, 1050, ACCO 1000, 1050)